Introduction to Business Process Management

 BPM addresses this issue by continuously mapping the interrelationships between business strategies, capabilities, processes, people, and technologies.
 With a clear, up-to-date understanding of the interrelationships within the organization and how each part contributes to success, decision-makers can better communicate their vision, strengthen collaboration, and manage business, process, or technology transformation.

-The Value of BPMAbove: Business processes management and enterprise architecture create links between business and IT, helping leaders navigate change and succeed in their transformation journeys.
+Illustration of The Value of BPMAbove: Business processes management and enterprise architecture create links between business and IT, helping leaders navigate change and succeed in their transformation journeys.

 Visibility into business processes benefits many people, including: